franzageek/wmi/README.md

 ![wrb](https://user-images.githubusercontent.com/88248950/194742841-e05a3e21-a499-4615-bd45-7915a7f16171.png)

-> _NOTE: WMI Rollback **UEFI** edition 0.1.0 doesn't support using WMI after the reverting phase due to unknown bugs.
-We'll try to fix the problem ASAP._
+> **_NOTE_**: After using WMI UEFI 0.1.5, as well as its previous version, you cannot install Windows using WMI UEFI due to unknown bugs.
+We suggest you to use the default installer to install Windows from scratch.
+We will try to fix the problem as soon as possible.
+Sorry for the inconvenience.

 From WMI 0.2.0 onwards, WMI will have a recovery procedure to start whenever needed.
 If an error occurs, WMI will start the rollback procedure, which will reset the disk by canceling all the changes made to it.